clevertech/email-service/README.md

 ## Running as a standalone HTTP server via API

 This is the recommended method for running the microservice via API.
-You can ignore the `PORT` configuration and this will spin up a server at a random port.
+You can ignore the `MICROSERVICE_PORT` configuration and this will spin up a server at a random port.
 Then you can obtain the port the server is running by calling `server.address().port`.
 This way the microservice is not exposed in the same port than your main application and you are sure it will run in an available port.

 ```javascript
 const emailService = require('pnp-email-service')